Dimensional improvements of the logarithmic Sobolev, Talagrand and Brascamp-Lieb inequalities: Brascamp-Lieb inequalities

-Very recently, and under the same hypothesis as in Theorem~\ref{thm-brascamp-lieb-2}, D. Cordero-Erausquin in~\cite[Prop.~5]{cordero15} proved that
+Very recently, and under the same hypothesis as in Theorem~\ref{thm-brascamp-lieb-2}, D. Cordero-Erausquin in~\cite[Prop.~6]{cordero15} proved that

-for all $f$ satisfying $\int fd\mu=0$; here $b=\int yfd\mu$ and $C_\mu$ depends on the Poincar\'e constant of the measure $\mu$ and numerical constants.
-The additional term appears here as a non-weighted distance to the optimisers.
-A more quantitative comparison between~\eqref{BLn-2} and~\eqref{dario} can not easily be performed as $C_\mu$ depends on numerical constants.
+for all $f$ satisfying $\int fd\mu=0$; here $f_0 = f - \int y f(y) d\mu(y) \cdot \nabla V$, $c$ is a numerical constant and $\lambda(\mu)$ is the Poincar\'e constant of the measure $\mu$.
+The additional term in~\eqref{dario} vanishes if and only if $f_0$ is a constant, so also appears here as a distance to the optimisers.
+A quantitative comparison between~\eqref{BLn-2} and~\eqref{dario} can not easily be performed as in particular a numerical constant appears in~\eqref{dario}.
+After the present work was completed, M.~Arnaudon, M. Bonnefont and A. Joulin~\cite{ABJ16} have derived Brascamp-Lieb inequalities in which the energy has been modified, instead of keeping the original energy and allowing for a remainder term, as here.
+We could not compare their results with ours.

 \item We now turn to the Gaussian case when $\mu = \gamma$.
 We have already observed that~\eqref{BLn-2} is stronger that~\eqref{BLn}, which is exactly~\eqref{Pdimgauss}.
 On the other hand,~\eqref{NPdimgauss} is a purely spectral inequality.
 We have numerically checked that~\eqref{BLn-2} implies~\eqref{NPdimgauss} for the Hermite polynomial functions $H_k$, $k\in\{1,\cdots, 7\}$.
 We believe that it is the case for all functions, but we do not have a proof of it.